 Get plenty of protein.
 Protein rebuilds and repairs damaged (and normally aging) body tissue.
 The estimated protein needs are 0.5 to 0.6 grams of protein per pound of body weight.
 Example: A 150-pound person needs 75 to 90 grams of protein per day.
 The best sources of protein include foods from the dairy group (8 oz. milk = 8 grams protein) and meats (meat, fish, or poultry = 7 grams of protein per ounce), as well as eggs and legumes (beans).

-Drink plenty of fluids.
-A minimum of eight cups of fluid per day will prevent dehydration.
-(That's 64 ounces, 2 quarts, or 1 half-gallon.)
+Stay hydrated.
+A person should take in between 30 and 50 ounces of fluid daily to prevent dehydration.
+(That's 1 to 1.5 liters).
 Fluids can include water, juice, milk, broth, and milkshakes, or can come from gelatin, fruits, and salads.
 Beverages containing caffeine do not count as much, because they may make you urinate out as much or more than you take in.
 Keep in mind that you'll need more fluids if you have treatment side effects such as vomiting or diarrhea.

 Make sure you are getting enough vitamins.
 Take a vitamin supplement if you are not sure you are getting enough nutrients.
 A recommended supplement would be a multivitamin that provides at least 100% of the recommended dietary allowances (RDA) for most nutrients.